ulises-jeremias/dotfiles/docs/Xfce4.md

 XFCE4 is a versatile and lightweight desktop environment that comes with a set of default configurations.
-In the dotfiles installation, XFCE4 configurations are located at `~/.config/xfce4`, which is a symlink to the directory `<dotfiles_dir>/config/xfce4`.
-You have the freedom to customize XFCE4 according to your preferences.
+In the dotfiles installation, XFCE4 configurations are located at `~/.config/xfce4`.
+These configurations are backed by XFCE4 components, which means that any customization you apply to XFCE4 will be applied globally to all the installed dotfiles.

 ## Global Configurations